 The Note Quest app is divided into two main sections: Note Class and Note Fit.

 Note Class is the note-reading side of the app where you learn the notes in the treble and bass with flashcards, starting with the landmark notes.
 You gradually learn the other notes in reference to these landmark notes.
-You also learn intervals, starting with the smaller intervals (seconds and thirds).
+You also learn intervals, starting with the smaller intervals (seconds and thirds) all the way to fourths and fifths.

 Note Fit is the sight-reading side of the app where you have short sight-reading excerpts from beginner to advanced.
 Like the note-reading section, the excerpts are based around the landmark notes and smaller intervals are introduced before the larger intervals.
 Dynamics and articulation are also introduced progressively.